keymetrics/on-premise/docs/BAREMETAL.md

 *For full information about the configuration flag, check the related [documentation](https://github.com/keymetrics/on-premise/blob/master/docs/BACKEND.md#keymetrics-core-documentation)*

-Once you have configured the docker-compose.yml file, check that everything is working as expected:
+Once you have configured the `docker-compose.yml` file start it:

 ```bash
 $ docker-compose up -d